doughahn/doughahn.io/projects/technical-writer/enterprises-tenant-handbooks.md

 ### Tenant Handbooks for Jewelbox properties

 Cross-collaborating with building engineers, property managers, legal, and other key stakeholders, I authored, published, and maintained tenant handbooks for significant properties in the Bay Area.
-These assets, about $300M, were a significant portion of the company's portfolio.
+These assets, about $300M, were a significant portion of the company&rsquo;s portfolio.
 Tenant handbooks were written for:

 1. The Bently Reserve
 1. Belvedere Place